 There was an announcer close to where we sat and he narrated through parts of the pageant and during the race.
 His voice melded with the music, the cheering and the general noise.
 The racers went streaming past us down to the train station.
 And then back past us to the finish line around the bend.

 The various races covered younger kids, women and several classes of boat types.
 I can’t tell you who won.
 But I can say that it was awesome to watch the colourful show.
 And to see the strength and coordination it took to be a winning boat.

 We Were So Glad We Visited For The Venice Regatta

-It was definitely worth the day trip in for the Venice Regatta.
+It was definitely worth the day trip from our stay in Verona for the Venice Regatta.
 A restaurant spot allowed us to leisurely enjoy the show.
 We dragged our tired butts back to the train station earlier than our scheduled departure.
 But managed to hop on a train almost immediately.
 Leaving Venice as the sun was setting, closed another great long day!

 Have you been to the Venice Regatta?
 Would you go back a second time?